The newest iPad’s “Retina Display” is Stupid.

 I told you last year that the iPad is really nothing more than a toy. iPad with Retina Display is an even prettier toy when used under exactly the right laboratory conditions.
 Period.

-Let’s get real, please.
+So let’s get real, please.

 More and better aren’t the same thing.
 This is why you shouldn’t be spending your time producing video for your web site.
 When someone offers you “more”, before you take it you should ask whether you need it, and if you don’t you might like to stay away even if “more” seems to be coming at you “for free”.
 Seen Apple’s plans for e-books?
 ‘Nuf said.